spring-attic/spring-hadoop/README.md

 The dependency shown above is the standard one that includes the namespace support as well as core and batch support.
 If you don't use the namespace then you can use either the `spring-data-hadoop-batch` or `spring-data-hadoop-core` artifacts, depending on if you use any of the batch features or not.

-For the Cascading support you need to include a dependency on the `spring-cascading` artifact.

 The available releases can be seen in the [SpringSource Repository](http://repo.springsource.org/simple/libs-milestone/org/springframework/data/spring-data-hadoop/)